 12 Ways to Make Your Child Feel Loved on Valentine’s Day (& Every Day)

-Today’s post was written by Kate Berube, a Bright Horizons employee who coordinates e-family, our weekly e-mail newsletter for working parents.
+Today’s post was written by Kate Berube, a Bright Horizons employee who coordinates e-News, our bi-weekly e-mail newsletter for working parents.

 Along with sweet treats and fragrant flowers, Valentine’s Day can also bring expectations of grand or material gestures of love towards the people we care about most.
 But for a parent who’s juggling work and family life, focusing on the daily micro-moments might be more realistic.